syncfusion-content/wpf-docs/wpf/DockingManager/Interactive-Features.md

 <table>
 <tr>
 <td>
-[XAML]&lt;!--Adding Docking Manager--&gt;        &lt;syncfusion:DockingManager AutoHideAnimationMode="Fade" Name="DockingManager" Loaded="DockingManager_Loaded"&gt;            &lt;!--Adding Children for the Docking Manager control with state as Dock and a side in dock mode as left--&gt;            <StackPanel syncfusion:DockingManager.State="Dock" Name="Element One"              syncfusion:DockingManager.SideInDockedMode="Left"/>            <StackPanel syncfusion:DockingManager.State="Dock" Name="Element Two"              syncfusion:DockingManager.SideInDockedMode="Right"/>        &lt;/syncfusion:DockingManager&gt;</td></tr>
+[XAML]<!--Adding Docking Manager-->        <syncfusion:DockingManager AutoHideAnimationMode="Fade" Name="DockingManager" Loaded="DockingManager_Loaded">            <!--Adding Children for the Docking Manager control with state as Dock and a side in dock mode as left-->            <StackPanel syncfusion:DockingManager.State="Dock" Name="Element One"              syncfusion:DockingManager.SideInDockedMode="Left"/>            <StackPanel syncfusion:DockingManager.State="Dock" Name="Element Two"              syncfusion:DockingManager.SideInDockedMode="Right"/>        </syncfusion:DockingManager></td></tr>
 <tr>
 <td>
 [C#]//Setting the active window, giving the name of the children element as the parameter for the Activate Window.DockingManager.ActivateWindow("Name of the Window");</td></tr>